cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 ---
 The first thing that came into my mind is "Let's google it" and find the solution, after doing few searches, it was easy to find out a few solutions, some solution code is Javascript based, some Python and Java ones.
 You may think that why I do Google searching if I want to solve this problem?
 The answer is that is my habit of thinking after more than 10 years in this industry.
 When you have a problem, I always try to find the available solutions firstly, trying to understand the solution and optimize/adjust them according to my specific use cases.
 Unfortunately, I can't understand any of available solution, that means I have to solve it by myself.

-This is my is my **Top-down thinking approach**  to solve it.
+This is my **Top-down thinking approach**  to solve it.
 Starting I draw the martrix on my blank paper,

 <center>
     <img src="{{site.baseurl}}/images/matrix-1.png" alt="Figure-1" style="zoom:60%;" />